MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 Zero Trust assumes breach, considers the impact of a long-running attack in our environment, and allows you to recover quickly from an incident.
 Your expectation of an attack should lead to the operational readiness to detect, respond, and recover.

 In this stage, you develop a response readiness plan for common types of attacks.
-This includes how to respond to your users, your customers, and how to communicate to the public if needed.
+This plan includes how to respond to your users, your customers, and how to communicate to the public if needed.

-For each of the scenarios below, consider a tabletop exercise that documents the current response to the loss of access to:
+For each of the following scenarios, consider a tabletop exercise that documents the current response to the loss of access to:

 - Authentication: Azure AD or your on-premises Active Directory Domain Services (AD DS)
 - Productivity: Tenant lockout